 ADR certificate of professional competence for drivers

 Do you transport dangerous goods?
 The European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR) prescribes that a driver transporting dangerous goods needs a basic certificate: the ADR certificate of professional competence.
-Supplementary certificates are required for the carriage of some specific dangerous goods.
-These supplementary requirements apply to:
+In some cases you will need supplementary certificates.

 ADR basic certificate